The Role of Reflexology for Fertility Issues

-Gabby Lamplugh has been trained in reflexology and specific techniques for enhancing fertility and maternity care by David Wayte - a leading reflexologist with many years experience and success in helping couples overcome infertility, who was also filmed for the BBC3 series 'Make Me A Baby'.
+Gabby Lamplugh has specifically trained in reflexology techniques for enhancing fertility and maternity care by David Wayte - a leading reflexologist with many years’ experience and success in helping couples overcome infertility, who was also filmed for the BBC3 series 'Make Me A Baby'.

 Reflexology may help to:

 - Stimulate endorphin release - the feel good hormones

 - Create a balanced environment for conception to take place

 The feet have over 7000 nerve endings, some of which are mapped out as “reflex points” on the feet.
 By working on these reflex points, a signal is sent to the brain which recognises this stimulus as coming from part of the body.
 This stimulus triggers the body to respond with a healing process, such as increased circulation to part of the body.